-BIM makes it possible to utilize information throughout the building life cycle, from design to construction and maintenance.
-Masataka Taenaka is the room chief of the BIM Room, which promotes the utilization of BIM, which has various possibilities such as reforming business processes and contributing to the SDGs.
-He has been involved since the launch and will talk about the transition of his career up to March 2023 and the possibilities of BIM.
+BIM allows information to be utilized throughout the entire building lifecycle, from design to construction and maintenance.
+Masataka Taenaka is the room chief of the BIM Room, which promotes the use of BIM, which has many possibilities, including reforming business processes and contributing to the SDGs.
+Having been involved since the start of the project, Taenaka talks about his career progress up to the present time (March 2023) and the potential of BIM.

 The mission is to improve company-wide productivity using BIM.
 Actively participate in in-house activities